 If you want to show the value that any element in the list has for a particular tag, you can add a read-only column for the tag.
-There are two ways in which to do this:
+There are two ways in which to do this; the first method is simple and direct, whilst the second method enables you to search for and select a specific tag that might be set for a number of elements.

-Method Action 1 Open the 'Tag' tab of the Properties window for the element and drag the tag onto the Package Browser; a new column is added for each tag you drag onto the list.
+Method Action 1 Open the 'Tag' tab of the Properties window for the element and drag the tag onto the Package Browser ; a new column is added for each tag you drag onto the list.
 2 Either: Right-click on the element in the Package Browser or Diagram List, or Right-click on the column headings Then select the 'Add Tag Value Column' option; the 'Add Tag Value Column' dialog displays.
-Either type the tag name into the 'Tagged Value' field, or select one of the two options: Global Tagged Values - populates the 'Tagged Value' drop-down list with all global Tagged Values in the project;

-- this enables you to select a Tagged Value that is applicable to a large number of elements - Tagged Values from the selected element populates the 'Tagged Value' drop-down list with the Tagged Values defined for the selected element (as listed on the 'Tags' tab of the Properties window for that element); this enables you to filter the initial selection to a specific set of tags
+Either type the tag name into the 'Tagged Value' field, or select one of the two options: Global Tagged Values - populates the 'Tagged Value' drop-down list with all global Tagged Values in the project; this enables you to select a Tagged Value that is applicable to a large number of elements Tagged Values from the selected element - populates the 'Tagged Value' drop-down list with the Tagged Value' drop-down list with the Tagged Values defined for the selected element (as listed on the 'Tags' tab of the Properties window for that element); this enables you to filter the initial selection to a specific set of tags When you have selected the required tag,

-When you have selected the required tag, click on the OK button to insert a column for that tag into the Package Browser or Diagram List header.
+click on the OK button to insert a

+column for that tag into the Package

+Browser or Diagram List header.

-• In the Corporate, Unified and Ultimate editions of Enterprise Architect, if Auditing is turned on and the Package Browser is open, you can view a history of changes to any selected element or connector, in the 'Audit History' tab of the System Output window (if Security is enabled, you must have at least 'Audit View' permissions to display the audit history)
+• In the Corporate, Unified and Ultimate Editions of Enterprise Architect, if Auditing is turned on and the Package Browser is open, you can view a history of changes to any selected element or connector, in the 'Audit History' tab of the System Output window (if Security is enabled, you must have at least 'Audit View' permissions to display the audit history)